patrickarigg/project_drowsy/README.md

 # Project Drowsy
 This project outlines a model to predict driver drowsiness based on two key characteristics - eyes open/closed and yawning/not-yawning.

 The model uses [mediapipe](https://google.github.io/mediapipe/) for face/eye detection and a custom trained CNN model to predict eyes open/closed and yawning/not-yawning.
+The CNN model was trained using a [kaggle dataset](https://www.kaggle.com/datasets/dheerajperumandla/drowsiness-dataset) containing
+- 726 images of eyes closed
+- 726 images of eyes open
+- 725 images of drivers yawning
+- 723 images of drivers not yawning

 Try it out for yourself here:
 https://share.streamlit.io/patrickarigg/project_drowsy/cloud-app

 This project was created as part of the Le Wagon Data Science Bootcamp (batch #753) by